-AASB reference Title Summary Application date of standard Impact on consolidated financial report Application date for Group AASB 9 Financial AASB 139 Financial AASB 9 introduces new requirements for the classification and measurement of financial assets and liabilities.
-Periods beginning on or after The Entity has not yet assessed the full impact of AASB 9 as this standard does 01 January 2018 Instruments (December 2010) Instruments: Recognition and Measurement These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
-The main changes are: 01 January 2018 not apply mandatorily before 1 January 2018 and the IASB is yet to finalise the remaining phases of its project to [Also refer to AASB 2012_0 200 (a) Financial assets that are debt instruments will be classified based on: Recognition and Measurement.
-(AASE 130 in Australia) AASB 2014- 1 below] the objective of the Entity's business model for managing the financial assets; and יישוני איני איני איני איני איני איני איני א (2) the characteristics of the contractual cash flows. (b) Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income (instead of in profit or loss).
-Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. (c) Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases. (d) Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: The change attributable to changes in credit risk are presented in other comprehensive income (OCI); and (2) The remaining change is presented in profit or loss.
+AASB reference Title Summary Application date of standard Impact on consolidated financial report Application date for Group AASB 9 Financial Instruments (December 2010) [Also refer to AASB 2013-9 and AASB 2014- 1 below] AASB 139 Financial Instruments: Recognition and Measurement AASB 9 introduces new requirements for the classification and measurement of financial assets and liabilities.
+These requirements improve and simplify the approach for classification and measurement of financial assets compared with the requirements of AASB 139.
+The main changes are: (a) Financial assets that are debt instruments will be classified based on: (1) the objective of the Entity's business model for managing the financial assets; and (2) the characteristics of the contractual cash flows. (b) Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income (instead of in profit or loss).
+Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. (c) Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases. (d) Where the fair value option is used for financial liabilities the change in fair value is to be accounted for as follows: (1) The change attributable to changes in credit risk are presented in other comprehensive income (OCI); and (2) The remaining change is presented in profit or loss.
 If this approach creates or enlarges an accounting mismatch in the profit or loss, the effect of the changes in credit risk are also presented in profit or loss.
+Periods beginning on or after 01 January 2018 The Entity has not yet assessed the full impact of AASB 9 as this standard does not apply mandatorily before 1 January 2018 and the IASB is yet to finalise the remaining phases of its project to replace IAS 39 Financial Instruments: Recognition and Measurement.
+(AASB 139 in Australia).
+01 January 2018